 Atypical choroid plexus papilloma

-Atypical choroid plexus papillomas are WHO grade II tumours derived from choroid plexus epithelium with intermediate clinical and pathological features between the much more common, and more indolent, WHO grade I choroid plexus papilloma and the more aggressive WHO III choroid plexus carcinoma.
+Atypical choroid plexus papillomas are WHO grade 2 tumors derived from choroid plexus epithelium with intermediate clinical and pathological features between more indolent choroid plexus papillomas and more aggressive choroid plexus carcinomas.

 As clinically, and on imaging, they are difficult to distinguish from choroid plexus papillomas and therefore their description is not repeated here.

-Atypical choroid plexus papillomas are distinguished from choroid plexus papillomas primarily on the basis of increased mitotic activity (≥2 mitoses per 10 high-power fields; choroid plexus carcinomas have ≥5 mitoses per 10 high-power fields) 1.
+Atypical choroid plexus papillomas are considered WHO grade 2 tumors in the current (2021) WHO classification of CNS tumors 2.
+They are distinguished from choroid plexus papillomas primarily on the basis of increased mitotic activity (≥2 mitoses per 10 high-power fields; choroid plexus carcinomas have ≥5 mitoses per 10 high-power fields) 1.

 Other features that may be present include 1:

 - nuclear pleomorphism

 - more solid growth pattern with blurring of papillary pattern